EveryOneIsGross/scratchTHOUGHTS/non_narrativeparadigm.md

+# Hypothesis:

+"The effective and ethical integration of artificial intelligence into human society necessitates a mutual understanding and alignment between the narrative-driven cognition of humans and the data-driven cognition of AI.
+Recognizing AI's distinct cognitive 'story' paradigm, that is fundamentally different from but functionally equivalent to human narrative cognition, is key to fostering this alignment."

 "Humans' main tech and perspective is stories":

 This is rooted in the understanding that humans have been using stories as a tool for survival, learning, and cultural evolution for thousands of years.
 We share experiences, pass down wisdom, and communicate complex ideas through narratives.
 These narratives create a shared understanding of the world and allow us to make sense of our individual and collective experiences.
 Storytelling is a vital part of human intelligence and cognition.